 Courtney’s passion for the law shines through in every aspect of how she represents and fights for her clients.

-She acted as second chair in a two-week, $20 million jury trial.
-After this trial, the judge noted that Courtney's cross examination of the opposing party was one of the most effective parts of the entire trial.
+Courtney acted as second chair in a two week, $20 million jury trial.
+After this trial, the judge noted that her cross examination of the opposing party was one of the most effective parts of the entire trial.

 Before attending law school, Courtney worked as a criminal intelligence analyst assisting in the investigation and prevention of matters threatening public security.